Sanya Air Base

 Sanya Airbase is a military air base located on Hainan Island, China.
-The airbase is a highly strategic location, being part of the Southern Theater Command, and within easy flying distance of the disputed islands in the South China Sea.
+The airbase is in a highly strategic location, part of the Southern Theater Command, and within easy flying distance of the disputed islands in the South China Sea.
 Hainan Island is also host to a second military air base: Lingshui Air Base.

 History

-Analysis of Google Earth imagery since 2018 shows Lingshui Airbase is undergoing extensive redevelopment of its aircraft parking areas.
+Analysis of Google Earth imagery since 2018 shows that Lingshui Airbase is undergoing extensive redevelopment of its aircraft parking areas.

 Operations

-Sanya is one of the Chinese bases which supports the Guizhou Soar Dragon and recent imagery has confirmed the UAVs presence.
+Sanya is one of the Chinese bases which supports the Guizhou Soar Dragon and recent imagery has confirmed the UAVs' presence.
 The base is also home to Harbin Z-9 helicopters.